The Online Vocational English as a Second Language (VESL) Program

 Homeroom Class

-The HR (homeroom) classes are two-hour zoom classes, taking place twice a week, with a live instructor.
-The classes are available five days a week (Monday to Friday) throughout the entire day from 9:00 am to 10:00 pm EST. There are 8 levels.
-The students have 10 weeks to complete each level and move up or repeat.
-The students can repeat a level two times and the program is 60 weeks long.
+The HR (homeroom) classes are two-hour zoom classes twice a week with a live instructor.
+The classes are available five days a week (Monday to Friday) throughout the entire day from 9:00 am to 10:00 pm EST. There are 8 levels from beginner to advanced.
+Students have 10 weeks to complete each level and then move up or repeat a level.
+Students can repeat a level two times, and the program is 60 weeks long in total.
 Homeroom Teachers will connect with students weekly via Zoom to:

 • Encourage active participation